 “Without doubts one of the biggest challenges of the 21st century is promoting a deeper understanding for the oceans that after all covers 70% of our planet.”
 (Frank Schätzing, Nachrichten aus einem unbekannten Universum, 2007, p.
 554-555, ISBN978-3-462-03786-9)

 Finding a way to live on the seabed is very similar to space exploration: We can impossibly foresee the future potential of undersea stations.
 But it is our nature to face challenges.
 And, yes, there is no doubt that we have to change our view and behaviour to the world oceans.
 We have a surprisingly insufficient relation to the oceans leading to serious dangers in the marine ecology caused by neglect and unawareness.
-The undersea settlement will be the perfect tool to change this view.
+The undersea settlement will be the perfect tool to change this view and a reminder of the marine issues.

 To achieve highest popularity it is vital to include civil participants.
-This goal will be achieved by the open-source idea and the concept of a surrounding underwater park.
-Still the undersea station will be absolutely independent of single-direction or political purposes.
+This goal will be achieved by the open-source idea, the concept of a surrounding underwater park and the use of online technologies to connect anyone with the underwater settlement.
+Still the undersea station will be absolutely independent of single-direction or political purposes, though strictly transparent.

 Building an undersea station is not an easy task.
-We have to simulate a complete biosphere including food supply, light, breathing gas, heat, energy etc. Beside the technical aspects sufficiently documented by approximately 65 habitats built between 1965 and 1977 it covers many various difficulties like sustainability, extensibility, psychological effects of used colours and acoustics etc.
+We have to simulate a complete biosphere including food supply, light, breathing gas, heat, energy etc. Beside the technical aspects sufficiently documented by approximately 65 habitats built between 1965 and 1977 it covers many various difficulties like sustainability, extensibility, physical and psychological health of inhabitants etc.

 To keep the station running a well-thought marketing plan should be done.
 Different groups of participants may have different demands for example on accessibility, location or interior.